-The M.P.A. at Western Michigan University School of Public Affairs and Administration is accredited by the Network of Schools of Public Policy, Affairs and Administration (NASPAA).
+The Master of Public Administration in the School of Public Affairs and Administration at Western Michigan University is accredited by the Network of Schools of Public Policy, Affairs and Administration (NASPAA).

 - Plurality of ideas and perspectives